mixxmac/moovgit/README.md

 moovgit
 =======

 Allow for website html/pdf backups!
+Currently using http://pdfmyurl.com/ api to obtain pdf files of sites but open to more options.